Kansas Rental Lease Agreement Templates

 In accordance with § 58-2545(c), rent is due in line with any prior arrangements made by both parties.
 Typically, rent will be payable at the start of the month place of the rental unit in uniform monthly installments.
 Periodic rent for terms of one (1) month or less is due at the commencement of the month.

-Non-Emergency (§ 58-2557): Landlords have the right to enter during “reasonable hours, after reasonable notice to the tenant” for a number of reasons including inspecting the premises, making repairs, decorations, alterations or improvements, and supplying necessary or agreed services.
+Non-Emergency (§ 58-2557(a)): Landlords have the right to enter during “reasonable hours, after reasonable notice to the tenant” for a number of reasons including inspecting the premises, making repairs, decorations, alterations or improvements, and supplying necessary or agreed services.

 - Lead Paint Disclosure: When a landlord plans to lease a property built before 1978, they must give proper warning to tenants of any lead paint hazards they are aware of.
 Further to this, they must give them a government-issued pamphlet on the topic.

 - Move-in Checklist (§ 58-2548): Both the landlord and tenant must jointly inventory the premises within the first five (5) days of the tenancy.
-The tenant must be given a copy of the inventory, of which provides a “written record detailing the condition of the premises and any furnishings or appliances.”
+The tenant must be given a copy of the inventory, which must contain a full description of the condition of the rental and any furnishings or appliances that are included.

 Maximum Amount (§ 58-2550(a)): Kansas state law dictates two (2) different maximum deposit amounts depending on whether the rental unit is furnished or unfurnished.
 For unfurnished properties, the amount may not exceed one (1) month’s periodic rent.
-In the case of furnished properties, the landlord may demand and receive a security deposit at a cap of 1 and a half (1.5) month’s rent.
-If pets are allowed in the rental property, the landlord can demand tenants pay an additional security deposit capped at half of one (0.5) month’s rent.
+For furnished properties, the landlord may demand and receive a security deposit at a cap of one and a half (1.5) month’s rent.
+If pets are allowed in the rental property, the landlord can demand tenants pay an additional security deposit capped at one-half (0.5) month’s rent.